 In many cases it is effective to handle the hardware side to prevent damage due to disaster, such as facility relocation or renovation.
 However, it can be difficult to do so within the single framework of the existing cultural property protection system.
-For example, when a shrine at which a ritual, festival, or event takes place is located in a landslide hazard zone4, the most effective countermeasure is to relocate the shrine itself.
+For example, when a shrine at which a ritual, festival, or event takes place is located in a landslide hazard zone, the most effective countermeasure is to relocate the shrine itself.
 However, as the location of such a facility is deeply tied to the local history, it is not easily relocated.
 Obviously it is not realistic to change the place for offerings either, considering event preservation.
 In that situation civil work can be done in the area to reduce landslide risks.
-Even so, it is necessary to work in alignment with wider initiatives for general disaster prevention, not only within the cultural property protection system.
+Even so, it is not only within the cultural property protection system.